2025 Global CMT Research Convention

 What is CMT

-• Dr. Mary Reilly, MD, Professor of Neurology, University College London, Department of Neuromuscular Diseases
+• Mary Reilly, MD, Professor of Neurology, University College London, Department of Neuromuscular Diseases

 • Dan Brennan, Senior Vice President, Corporate and Commercial Strategy, NMD Pharma

-Types of Therapies: Gene Therapy vs. Other Interventions
+Exploring Treatment Pathways: Gene Therapy vs. Other Modalities

 CMT Type 1 – Mechanisms and Planned Interventions

-• Dr. Mary Reilly, MD, Professor of Neurology, University College London, Department of Neuromuscular Diseases
+• Mary Reilly, MD, Professor of Neurology, University College London, Department of Neuromuscular Diseases

 CMT Type 2 – Mechanisms and Planned Interventions